Exact, non-singular black holes from a phantom DBI Field as primordial dark matter: Evasion of no-hair theorem

 diverges as \(\gamma \to \infty\), generating a powerful, dynamically emergent repulsive force.
-Just as oobleck suddenly resists impact forces, the phantom DBI field develops enormous effective pressure when its kinetic terms become dominant, halting gravitational collapse at a finite radius and supporting a stable, non-singular core.
+Physically, the phantom DBI field develops enormous effective pressure when its kinetic terms become dominant, halting gravitational collapse at a finite radius and supporting a stable, non-singular core.
 It is important to note that this is not an externally imposed cosmological constant core but a \emph{dynamical} response intrinsic to the field's microphysics.

 The presence of non-trivial scalar hair will also imprint unique signatures on gravitational waves.
-Unlike vacuum GR BHs, which only admit quadrupole radiation, the scalar field introduces new channels for energy loss, potentially including dipole radiation.
-This modifies the BH's tidal deformability (Love numbers) and its quasinormal mode spectrum, providing distinct, testable signatures in the inspiral and post-merger ringdown, respectively~\cite{Berti:2015itd,Cardoso:2019rvt}.
-These deviations from the Kerr paradigm are primary targets for next-generation observatories like the Cosmic Explorer (CE)~\cite{Evans:2021gyd,Hall:2022dik} and the Einstein Telescope (ET)~\cite{Branchesi:2023mws,ET:2025xjr}, which are designed to probe such modifications to the compact object's nature.
+Unlike vacuum GR BHs, which only admit quadrupole radiation, the scalar field introduces new channels for energy loss, potentially including dipole radiation (scaling as $v^{-2}$ relative to quadrupole)~\cite{Gonzalez:2025yjm}.
+This additional energy loss channel accelerates the inspiral phase, potentially detectable by LISA or Einstein Telescope as a phase shift in the waveform.
+This modifies the BH's tidal deformability (Love numbers) and its quasinormal mode spectrum (see Appendix), providing distinct, testable signatures in the inspiral and post-merger ringdown, respectively~\cite{Berti:2015itd,Cardoso:2019rvt} (see details in Appendix~\ref{QNMs}).
+These deviations from the Kerr paradigm are primary targets for next-generation observatories like Cosmic Explorer (CE)~\cite{Evans:2021gyd,Hall:2022dik} and the Einstein Telescope (ET)~\cite{Branchesi:2023mws,ET:2025xjr}, which are designed to probe such modifications to the compact object's nature.